This article describes how to manage server-side users and permission roles for the Tealium Customer Data Hub.

 Server-side user permissions creates a separation of access between the Tealium client-side interface and the server-side interface.
 This allows account administrators to grant access to users only for the areas that they intend to work on.

-The following table describes the available permission roles.
+The following table describes the four (4) available server-side permission roles:

 |No Access (default)||